humblehungrylife/HL-homelab-zero-budget/HL-Zero-Budget-Lab/Lab_Stages/Stage_2_Core_VMs/01_pfSense/README.md

 pfctl -d
 ```

-> This command is essential for **first-time access** to the WebGUI.
+> This command is needed **only once** during initial setup to reach the WebGUI.
-> Once inside and setup is complete, pfSense automatically re-enables its firewall.
+> pfSense automatically re-enables its firewall after configuration.

-Now access the WebGUI from your host browser or LAN VM:
+Then access the WebGUI from your host browser or LAN VM:

 ```
 https://10.0.0.1